cgailly/WordBlitzCheater/README.md

 ## Conclusion
-Cheating is bad...
-Seriously do not be naive, and I am not the only one, but now you know how it works.
+Cheating is bad... :)  Ironically, testing the app, I loose against another cheater, but now you know how it works.

 ## Make the program working